-Kärcher Window vac WV 2 Plus
+Kärcher Window Vac WV 2 Plus

 Easy to handle, no dripping water thanks to suction, and huge time savings – with the original Window Vac set from Kärcher, windows are sparkling clean and streak-free in no time.

 With the innovative Window Vac, Kärcher has revolutionised window cleaning.
 When you use the original Kärcher Window Vac, cleaning becomes child's play, saving you a great deal of time and effort.
 Thanks to the electrical suction, the annoyance of dripping water is now a thing of the past.
-The intelligent combination of the spray bottle and the microfibre wiping cloth, along with the suction function of the Window Vac, ensures extremely effective cleaning and sparkling clean windows – without streaks or residues.
-Furthermore, the handy and ergonomic Kärcher Window Vac allows for particularly hygienic window cleaning because there is no direct contact with dirty water.
+The clever combination of spray bottle and microfibre wiping cloth as well as the suction function of the Window Vac ensure highly effective cleaning and sparkling clean windows - without streaks and residues.
+In addition, the handy and ergonomic Kärcher battery-powered Window Vac enables particularly hygienic window cleaning, as there is no direct contact with the dirty water.

 Features and benefits

-Quick to emptyThe dirty water tank can always be emptied quickly and easily when required.
+Quick to emptyThe dirty water tank can be emptied quickly and easily as required.

 Exchangeable suction nozzleChoose between a large or small suction nozzle, based on the size of the cleaning surface.

-LED display in field of viewEnergy management made easy: the LED display integrated in the on/off switch indicates in good time when the battery needs to be recharged.
+LED display in field of visionEnergy management made easy: one glance at the LED display will tell you the current status of the battery.

-- Its low weight and pleasantly low noise level make window cleaning with the WV 2 even more convenient.
+- The light weight and low noise level make window cleaning with the WV 2 even more pleasant.

 The original